NeilJustice/Cloudundancy/README.md

 ![Cloudundancy Windows Jenkins Jobs](Screenshots/CloudundancyWindowsJenkinsJobs.png)

-## Cloudundancy Source Code As It Appears Visual Studio Code
+## Cloudundancy Code Structure As It Appears Visual Studio Code

-## Cloudundancy Source Code As It Appears In Visual Studio 2019
+## Cloudundancy Code Structure As It Appears In Visual Studio 2019

 ![What Cloudundancy Source Code Looks Like In Visual Studio 2019](Screenshots/WhatCloudundancySourceCodeLooksLikeInVisualStudio2019.png)

-## How To Build Cloudundancy From Source On Linux With Clang
+## How To Build Binary cloudundancy From Source On Linux With Clang

 ```bash
 git clone https://github.com/NeilJustice/Cloudundancy